pacman-ghost/asl-rulebook2/doc/extend.md

         --yoffset 5 \
         --output /tmp/xxx-prepared.pdf
 ```
-Save the prepared file as `ASL Rulebook (xxx).pdf`, and the targets file, in your data directory, and restart the server.
+Save the prepared file as `ASL Rulebook (xxx).pdf` in your data directory, together with the targets file, then restart the server.

 Optionally, you can also provide:
 - a `ASL Rulebook (xxx).chapters` file (to be able to browse the PDF in the *Chapters* panel)